-CRISPR gene editing has evolved from a naturally occurring bacterial immune mechanism into one of the most influential technologies in modern medicine, building upon earlier breakthroughs in gene therapy.
+CRISPR gene editing has evolved from a naturally occurring bacterial immune mechanism into one of the most influential technologies in modern medicine, building decades of progress in gene therapy.
 Since its adaptation as a programmable gene‑editing tool in 2012, CRISPR gene editing has enabled researchers and clinicians to introduce highly targeted changes to DNA with unprecedented precision.
-Today, it underpins approved therapies, advanced diagnostics, and translational research that reshapes how genetic diseases are understood and treated.
+Today, it underpins approved therapies, advanced diagnostics, and translational research that reshape how genetic diseases are understood and treated, including the emerging clinical use of CRISPR gene editing across multiple specialties

 What is CRISPR?